Nyrim/linux-surfacepro3/README.md

 # linux-surfacepro3
-Running linux (Fedora, Ubuntu in this case) on the Microsoft Surface Pro 3
+Running Fedora linux on the Microsoft Surface Pro 3

    1. Download 64bit version from GetFedora.org
    2. Dump the .ISO to a USB stick.